jacques-andre/crypto-yank/readme.md

 **Warning**

-We are not responsible for any misuse or damage caused by this program.
+I am not responsible for any misuse or damage caused by this program.
 Use this tool at your own risk!